mashasan-works/mashasan-works.github.io/_pages/aboutme.md

  A self-managed Professional with 14 years’ experience focused in managing technical project, network planning, designing, deployment and data analysis.
 I am self-initiator, eager to learn, excellent in presentation, excellent in project management and service delivery.

+## Tertiary Qualification

+•	Bachelor of Science in Computer science from American International University -Bangladesh (www.aiub.edu) which is assessed by Australian computer Society as comparable to an AQF Bachelor Degree with a major in computin

 ## Certifications

+ICTPMG611 Prepare a detailed design brief from Telstra Corporation Ltd (These competencies form part of the ICT60615 Advanced Diploma of Telecommunication Network Engineering)

 ### PRINCE2 Agile® Foundation Certificate Agile	PM
 Issued Feb 2019